TEECOD3/sidehustle-capstone-project-group14/README.md

 # sidehustle-capstone-project-group14
-project using pure html and css
+Project using pure HTML and CSS.